srl-freiburg/srl_rhcf_planner/README.md

 # SRL_RHCF_PLANNER
+###### Randomized Homotopy Classes Finder for Social Navigation developed within the context of the EU FP7 project [SPENCER](http://www.spencer.eu).

 ### Motivation
-Having a set of diverse paths is an appealing strategy to deal with unexpected obstacles and quickly react to dynamic world's changes in robot motion planning.
-Among other applications, such set may be exploited in continuous trajectory optimization to avoid local minima.
-We use the concept of homotopy classes into a reactive motion planning framework: a robot explicitly reasons about multiple path hypotheses to the goal, chooses the best one according to its quality and generates a kinodynamic trajectoy around the initial geometric path.
+Having a set of diverse paths may have potential benefits in a variety of applications.
+In highly dynamic environments, a set of precomputed paths, that may be checked for validity in presence of unexpected obstacles, might be an alternative approach to solving from scratch the motion planning problem or to replan for each environment's change.
+Another possibility is to use a set of paths in shared autonomy applications with human-in-the-loop, where the user could switch between different diverse trajectories.

+To deal with unexpected obstacles and quickly react to dynamic world's changes in social settings we utilize a fast random walk approach (RHCF) to generate a set of K distinct paths, belonging to different homotopy classes.
+The best path among those found by RHCF is then used to generate a kinodynamic trajectory.

 ![alt tag](http://www2.informatik.uni-freiburg.de/~palmieri/images/cover_girl.png)